 OP Mortgage Bank

-OP Mortgage Bank's Interim Report for 1 January–30 March 2021
+OP Mortgage Bank’s Half-year Financial Report for 1 January–30 June 2022

-OP Mortgage Bank (OP MB) is part of OP Financial Group and its role is to raise, together with OP Corporate Bank plc, funding for OP from money and capital markets.
-OP MB is responsible for the Group's funding for the part of covered bond issuance.
+OP Mortgage Bank (OP MB) is part of OP Financial Group.
+Together with OP Corporate Bank plc, its role is to raise funding for OP from money and capital markets.
+OP MB is responsible for the Group’s funding with regard to covered bond issuance.

-*The comparatives for 2020 are given in brackets.
-For income statement and other aggregated figures, January–March 2020 figures serve as comparatives.
-For balance-sheet and other cross-sectional figures, figures at the end of the previous financial year (31 December 2020) serve as comparatives.
+* The comparatives for 2021 are given in brackets.
+For income statement and other aggregated figures, January–June 2021 figures serve as comparatives.
+For balance-sheet and other cross-sectional figures, figures at the end of the previous financial year (31 December 2021) serve as comparatives.

 Collateralisation of bonds issued to the public

-On 31 March 2021, loans as collateral in security of the covered bonds issued under the Euro Medium Term Covered Note programme worth EUR 20 billion established on 12 November 2010 under the Act on Mortgage Credit Banks (Laki kiinnitysluottopankkitoiminnasta (688/2010)) totalled EUR 15,984 million.
+On 30 June 2022, loans as collateral in security of the covered bonds issued under the Euro Medium Term Covered Note programme worth EUR 20 billion established on 12 November 2010 under the Act on Mortgage Credit Banks (Laki kiinnitysluottopankkitoiminnasta 688/2010) totalled EUR 16,480 million.
+On the same date, loans as collateral in security of the covered bonds issued under the Euro Medium Term Retained Covered Note programme worth EUR 10 billion established on 15 June 2020 totalled EUR 3,543 million.

-OP MB’s Common Equity Tier 1 (CET1) ratio stood at 68.5% (61.8) on 31 March 2021.
-The decrease in exposures improved the CET1 ratio.
+OP MB’s Common Equity Tier 1 (CET1) ratio stood at 29.6% (92.9) on 30 June 2022.
+The ratio was weakened by the adoption of the risk-weighted assets floor based on the Standardised Approach in OP Financial Group according to the decision made on 1 March 2022.
 The minimum CET1 capital requirement is 4.5% and the requirement for the capital conservation buffer is 2.5%, i.e. the total CET1 capital requirement is 7%.
 The minimum total capital requirement is 8% and 10.5% with increased capital conservation buffer.
-Earnings for the financial year were not included in CET1 capital.
+Earnings for the reporting period were not included in CET1 capital.

 OP MB uses the Internal Ratings Based Approach (IRBA) to measure its capital adequacy requirement for credit risk.
-OP MB uses the Standardised Approach to measure its capital adequacy for operational risk.
+OP MB uses the Standardised Approach to measure its capital adequacy for operational risks.
+The capital adequacy requirement is increased by the RWA floor based on the Standardised Approach.

 Capital base and capital adequacy, TEUR